hiteshlalwani/prompt_eng/README.md

 # Prompt components

-## Role
+- Provide correct role description and audience.
+- Provide clear task description.
+Be specific and add context.
+- Provide context key points to include.
+- Provide constraints and instructions for output formatting (sometimes to avoid unwanted conversational filler).

 Ex:
-Act as a science communicator writing for a homeowner's blog

-Ex:
-Prompt: You are 'SupportBot,' a friendly and helpful AI assistant for the e-commerce brand 'Innovate Forward.'
-Your primary goal is to resolve customer issues by providing accurate information from the company's official knowledge base.
-You must maintain a polite and professional tone at all times.

-## Instruction

-Your task is to write a short, engaging paragraph explaining the main benefits of installing solar panels for a homeowner

-## Context
---- Key Points to Include ---

-- Reduces monthly electricity bills.
-- Can increase the home's market value.
-- Positive environmental impact by reducing the family's carbon footprint.

---- End Key Points ---

-##Output format

 Write in an optimistic and accessible tone.
 Avoid technical jargon.
 The paragraph should be no more than 100 words.

-## Example
+Ex:
 ```
 Prompt: Act as a science communicator writing for a homeowner's blog.
 Your task is to write a short, engaging paragraph explaining the main benefits of installing solar panels.

 Use the following key points in your response:

-Reduces monthly electricity bills.
+- Reduces monthly electricity bills.
-Can increase the home's market value.
+- Can increase the home's market value.
-Positive environmental impact by reducing the family's carbon footprint.
+- Positive environmental impact by reducing the family's carbon footprint.

 Write in an optimistic and accessible tone.
 Avoid technical jargon.
 The paragraph should be no more than 100 words.
 ```

-## Give clear instruction

-- Be specific and add context
-- Assign an audience
-- Use roles to imply a format
-- Specifiy output format clearly to avoid unwanted conversational filler
+Ex: Proper role description setting right tone and style and audience:

+Prompt: You are 'SupportBot,' a friendly and helpful AI assistant for the e-commerce brand 'Innovate Forward.'
+Your primary goal is to resolve customer issues by providing accurate information from the company's official knowledge base.
+You must maintain a polite and professional tone at all times.

 Here we specified measurable success criteria for prompt:
 ```